orion-project/rezonator2/help/params_window.rst

 A schema project can store a number of parameters independent from elements, so they called "global parameters."
 Their values can be assigned directly or can depend on other parameters and be expressed via formula (see below).

-Global parameters can be used for providing values for element parameters, and this gives an ability to make interconnected and driven elements in the schema.
+Global parameters can be used for providing values for :ref:`element parameters <elem_props_link>`, and this gives an ability to make interconnected and driven elements in the schema.
 Then you can change a value of some global parameter, and this instantly affects several elements at once.

   .. image:: img/params_window.png